sudhof/politeness/README.md

 For questions regarding the port to Python 3 and the retraining of the classifier, please contact bsm9339@rit.edu (Benjamin Meyers).

+Note: This python3 version was not yet tested by us (the authors of the politeness paper listed below), nor compared against the results from our paper.
+The code used in the paper is still available in the master branch of this repository: https://github.com/sudhof/politeness

 #### Version 1.01 (released October 2014)

 Python implementation of a politeness classifier for requests, based on the work described in: